Webador/SlmQueue/README.md

 Contributing
 ------------

-SlmQueue is developed by various fanatic Zend Framework users.
-The code is written to be as generic as possible for Zend Framework applications.
+SlmQueue is developed by various fanatic Laminas users.
+The code is written to be as generic as possible for Laminas applications.
 If you want to contribute to SlmQueue, fork this repository and start hacking!

 Any bugs can be reported as an [issue](https://github.com/JouwWeb/SlmQueue/issues) at GitHub.
 If you want to contribute, please be aware of the following guidelines: